Share:

 Prevention of bone spurs

 To prevent bone spurs, in essence, you want to reduce your risk of osteoarthritis.
-Common preventions include:
+This mainly involves reducing long-term stress and wear on your joints and addressing early signs of joint irritation before they progress.

 Call us at 416-769-3338 or Book Your Assessment Today!